IQSS/dataverse/doc/sphinx-guides/source/container/running/demo.rst

 Demo or Evaluation
 ==================

 If you would like to demo or evaluate Dataverse running in containers, you're in the right place.
+Your feedback is extremely valuable to us!
+To let us know what you think, pease see :ref:`helping-containers`.

 .. contents:: |toctitle|
 	:local: